kserve/modelmesh-serving/docs/predictors/setup-storage.md

 ### 3. (b) Enable `allowAnyPVC` in the `model-serving-config` ConfigMap

 As an alternative to preconfiguring all _allowed_ PVCs in the `storage-config` secret, you can set the `allowAnyPVC` configuration flag to `true`.
-With `allowAnyPVC` enabled, users can deploy Predictors or InferenceService with models stored on _any_ PVC in the model serving namespace.
+With `allowAnyPVC` enabled, users can deploy Predictors or InferenceServices with models stored on _any_ PVC in the model serving namespace.

 Let's update (or create) the `model-serving-config` ConfigMap.

 Note, if you already have a `model-serving-config` ConfigMap, you might want to retain the existing config overrides.
-You can check you current config flags by running:
+You can check your current configuration flags by running:

 ```shell
 kubectl get cm "model-serving-config" -o jsonpath="{.data['config\.yaml']}"`
 ```

-The minimal `model-serving-config` for our example only needs the two settings `allowAnyPVC` and `restProxy` enabled true:
+The minimal `model-serving-config` for our example requires the settings `allowAnyPVC` and `restProxy` to be enabled:

 ```shell
 kubectl apply -f - <<EOF